-Course Objective: The aim of this course is to give the students essential knowledge about testing of hypotheses: Tests of significance chi-squared test for goodness of fit, test for independence of attributes, non-parametric tests (run test), design of experiments, ANOVA, descriptive statistics.
+Course Objective: The aim of this course is to give the students essential knowledge about testing of hypotheses: Tests of significance chi-squired test for goodness of fit, test for independence of attributes, non-parametric tests (run test), design of experiments, ANOVA, descriptive statistics.

-Course e outcomes (CO): On successful completion of this course, the students will be able to: CO1 Descriptive statistics: Systematic tabular summarization of data data (before analysis), measures of central tendency, measures of dispersion, CO2 Students will be gaining the knowledge about Correlations (product-moment coefficient, Spearman's rank coefficient) and regression (linear regression, curve fitting).
-CO3 To enhance the knowledge about testing of hypotheses: Tests of significance chi- squared test for goodness of fit, test for independence of attributes, non-parametric tests (run test), design of experiments, ANOVA.
+Course outcomes (CO): On successful completion of this course, the students will be able to: CO1 Descriptive statistics: Systematic tabular summarization of data data (before analysis), measures of central tendency, measures of dispersion, CO2 Students will be gaining the knowledge about Correlations (product-moment coefficient, Spearman's rank coefficient) and regression (linear regression, curvefitting).
+CO3 To enhance the knowledge about testing of hypotheses: Tests of significance chi- sqaured test for goodness of fit, test for independence of attributes, non-parametric tests(run test), design of experiments, ANOVA.
 CO4 To give the students working knowledge of Microsoft Windows, mean, median and mode, BLAST/FASTA.

-- 1. Descriptive statistics: Systematic tabular summarization of data (before analysis), measures of central tendency, measures of dispersion, measures of skewness (using calculators). - 2.
-Correlations (product-moment coefficient, Spearman's rank coefficient) and regression (linear regression, curve fitting). - 3.
-To develop null and alternate hypothesis. - 4.
-Data presentation (tables/figures): 1-D and 2-D bar charts, pie diagrams, graphs (using computer software packages). - 5.
-Statistical distributions: fitting discrete uniform, binomial, Poisson and normal probability distributions to given data. - 6.
-Testing of hypotheses: Tests of significance (mean, standard deviation, and correlation coefficient), chi-squared test for goodness of fit, test for independence of attributes, non-parametric tests (run test), design of experiments, ANOVA.

-- 7. Numerical problems on mean, median and mode. - 8.
-Working knowledge of Microsoft Windows. - 9.
-Demonstration of online database search. - 10.
-Similarity searching using BLAST/FASTA. - 11.
+- 1. Descriptive statistics: Systematic tabular summarization of data (before analysis), measures of central tendency, measures of dispersion, and measures of skewness (using calculators). - 2.
+To develop null and alternate hypotheses. - 3.
+Data presentation (tables/figures): 1-D and 2-D bar charts, pie diagrams, and graphs (using computer software packages). - 4.
+Testing of hypotheses: Tests of significance (mean, standard deviation, and correlation coefficient), chisquare test for goodness of fit. - 5.
+Numerical problems on mean, median, and mode. - 6.
+Working knowledge of Microsoft Windows. - 7.
+Demonstration of online database search. - 8.
+Retrieval of nucleotide sequences from gene bank. - 9.
+Retrieval of protein sequences from gene bank. - 10.
+Accessing structural database and downloading the protein structure. - 11.
+Similarity searching using BLAST/FASTA. - 12.
 Demonstration to access full text journals.

-\Some changes in the contents of the practical can be expected depending upon the availability of the material and the required equipment.
+Some changes in the contents of the practical can be expected depending upon theavailability of the material and the required equipment.

-- 1. Baxevanis, A.D. and Ouellette, B.F., John, 2005, Bioinformatics: A Practical Guide to the Analysis of Genes and Proteins (3rd Ed.), New Jersey, U.S., Wiley & Sons, Inc. - 2.
-Andreas, D., Baxevanis, B.F., Francis, Ouellette, 2004, Bioinformatics: A practical guide to the analysis of genes and proteins (3rd Ed.), New Jersey, U.S., Wiley & Sons, Inc. - 3.
-Ghosh, Z., Mallick, B., 2008, Bioinformatics Principles and Applications (1st ed.), New Delhi, Delhi: Oxford University Press.
+- Baxevanis, A.D. and Ouellette, B.F., John, 2005, Bioinformatics: A Practical Guide tothe Analysis of Genes and Proteins (3rd Ed.), New Jersey, U.S., Wiley & Sons, Inc. - 2.
+Andreas, D., Baxevanis, B.F., Francis, Ouellette, 2004, Bioinformatics: A practical guideto the analysis of genes and proteins (3rd Ed.), New Jersey, U.S., Wiley & Sons, Inc. - 3.
+Ghosh, Z., Mallick, B., 2008, Bioinformatics Principles and Applications (1st ed.), NewDelhi, Delhi: Oxford University Press.